 There are many different climates in Portugal, from the hot Algarve to the Serra da Estrela mountains where you can ski with very nice powder for a good part of the year.

 Inland Portugal can get very hot in summer.

 We almost moved to Tomar (where the Templar Knights lived if you ever saw the movie “The DaVinci Code”) until we saw the 42 degrees Celsius (108 Fahrenheit) in August.

 The north of Portugal gets colder and rainier than further south, but it is not as bad as say the U.K. or the U.S. Northeast cost.

 Caldas da Rainha

-So, a country like Portugal MUST be difficult to get residency in, right?
+So, it MUST be difficult to get residency when you retire in Portugal, right?